Color Symbolism in Chinese Culture

 Begonia Red — Haitang Hong (海棠红)

 Pomegranate Flower Red — Shi Liu Hong (石榴红)

 The Pomegranate Flower looks like a skirt and had been used as an important pigment of women’s red longuette.
 Therefore, it has referred to women’s dress since the Tang Dynasty.

-As the Lucky Flower of May in Traditional Chinese Calendar, Pomegranate Flower is also the representative of prosperous, productive, mature, and beautiful.
+As the Lucky Flower of May in the Traditional Chinese Calendar, Pomegranate Flower is also the representative of prosperous, productive, mature, and beautiful.

 Cinnabar Red — Zhusha Hong (朱砂红)

 As one of the Five Primary Colors, it represents Fire in the Five Elements.

 It is also the color of Zhu Que, a mythical red bird that is guarding in the south section of the sky, who could guide souls of the deceased to heaven.